CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 ### Edit the indexing policy by excluding paths

-In addition to manually including certain paths to be indexed, you can exclude particular paths.
+In addition to manually including certain paths to be indexed, you can exclude specific paths.
 In many cases, this approach can be simpler since it will allow all new properties in your document to be indexed by default.
-If there is a property that you are certain you will never use in your query, you should explicitly exclude this path.
+If there is a property that you are certain you will never use in your queries, you should explicitly exclude this path.

 We will create an indexing policy to index every path except for the **description** property.